jhurrell/cclf-random-data/README.md

 for each field in the file.
 There is no intent to create realistic data, as this would require a significant amount of time and resources.
 Instead, the scripts generate random data that adheres to the specifications provided in the IP.

+## TODO

+[ ] Get access to real data to test assertions and fix any issues that arise.

+[ ] Use [faker](https://github.com/joke2k/faker) to generate realistic fake data
+for each field in the file.